-The black Kyber crystals look different from the red ones on the outside but make the same noises and has the same color as a red one, making it indistinguishable once inserted in the lightsaber.
+The black Kyber crystals look different from the red ones on the outside but make the same noises and have the same color as a red one, making them indistinguishable once inserted into the lightsaber.

 There used to be a hack where guests could use a phone flashlight to see through the red canister to pick out a black crystal immediately.
 That trick however has been prevented and the process is much more random now.

 Here is a video showing the black Kyber crystals in action: